Disability for Diseases of the Musculoskeletal System

 - Myositis ossificans

-The second rating system for Diseases of the Musculoskeletal System is Rheumatoid Arthritis.
-The following Musculoskeletal Diseases are rated as Rheumatoid Arthritis:
+The second rating system for Diseases of the Musculoskeletal System is Systemic Arthritis.
+The following Musculoskeletal Diseases are rated as Systemic Arthritis:

 - Rheumatoid Arthritis